In This Article

 Hiring an architect for the full suite of services – from preliminary design to move-in – sounds pretty appealing if you don’t have the time or skills to design and manage the project yourself.
 And if you find the right architect, it is.
 You will be relieved of a lot of responsibilities and headaches.
 But this comes at a pretty steep price.

 Most architects will work for either an hourly rate or for a fixed fee based on a percentage of the construction costs – or some combination of the two.
 For example, some architects charge a fixed fee for portions of the work that are predictable and an hourly rate for less predictable tasks, like client meetings and plan revisions.
 Some charge an hourly rate with a guaranteed maximum or a fixed-fee with a cap on the architect’s hours.
 For example, after a certain number of hours in client meetings or site visits, an hourly rate kicks in.

-The price difference may also reflect the level of service provided.
+Price differences will also reflect the level of service provided.
 Are you getting the minimum set of plans required to get a building permit?
-Or will you be getting a high level of detail with many additional drawings and detailed specifications.
+Or will you be getting a high level of detail with many additional drawings and detailed specifications, plus bidding and construction administration?
 Make sure you get a clear description of the services offered so you can make more of an apples-to-apples comparison.